Download This Bill in Microsoft Word format

 (C) If a majority of the legislatures of the member states rejects a rule, by enactment of a statute or resolution in the same manner used to adopt the compact within four years of the date of adoption of the rule, then the rule has no further force and effect in any member state.

-(D) Rules or amendments to the rules only may be adopted at a regular or special meeting of the commission.
+(D) Rules or amendments to the rules shall be adopted at a regular or special meeting of the commission.

 (E) Prior to promulgation and adoption of a final rule by the commission, and at least thirty days in advance of the meeting at which the rule is to be considered and voted upon, the commission shall file a notice of proposed rulemaking on the respective websites of: